deanberris/cpp-netlib-boostcon-paper/protocols.rst

-In cpp-netlib there are a number of protocols that have already been implemented or are in the process of being implemented.
+In cpp-netlib, there are a number of protocols that have already been implemented or are in the process of being implemented.
 These protocols are discussed in the following sub-sections and are described at an appropriate level highlighting the techniques used and the rationale for why the approach was taken.